Topl/BramblSc-docs/docs/Modules/NativeTransactor/NativeTransactor.md

 ### Creating the Outputs

-Building the outputs for a transaction begins by creating an empty `List[Output]`.
-After we have appending one or more outputs to the list, we can use the list as one of the inputs to construct an `UnprovenIoTx`.
+Building the outputs for a transaction begins by creating an empty `List[UnspentOutput]`.
+After we have appended one or more outputs to the list, we can use the list as one of the inputs to construct an `UnprovenIoTx`.

-To construct ...
+To construct an `UnspentOutput`, we begin with a quantity.
+To create a quantity of tokens, we use the quantity to create a `Values.Token`.

 ==================